-Football, masculinity and unequal development of women's game
+Football as a 'male space' and limited infrastructural development of women's game

-- Football, masculinity and the construction of gender stereotypes - Football is one of the last resorts of masculine dominance and an arena for defining masculinity.
-This makes change and the 'opening up' of the game to women very difficult.
-This is why there are so few women players and women's clubs across the region' - Lack of organisational provision for women and girls - 'It's a matter or opportunity and a matter of how structured a system you have in each country.
+Football perceived as a male activity and construction of gender stereotypes

+Football is one of the last resorts of masculine dominance and an arena for defining masculinity.
+Questions of masculinity are really central to football in many European countries, especially in the East.
+This makes change really difficult.
+It makes the 'opening up' of the game to women very difficult.
+This is why there are so few women players and women's clubs across the region'

+Lack of organisational provision for women and girls in some countries

+'It's a matter or opportunity and a matter of how structured a system you have in each country.
 Some women choose to play football on a social level, just like many men do.
 But if you want to pursue a professional route, then not all countries have these possibilities'